 Gamification – Controversial Retail Trend

 Gamification, a previously controversial marketing strategy, conquers major companies.
-The reason is that campaigns aimed at attention retain and customers engagement are difficult to maintain, in recent years.
+The reason is that campaigns aimed at attention retention and customer engagement are difficult to maintain in recent years.
 With an accurate study of company customers and the help of gamification specialists, you can create an unforgettable experience for your customers.
-The result will be not only greater involvement, but also increased customer loyalty, brand awareness and, as a result, profit.
+The result will be not only greater involvement but also increased customer loyalty, brand awareness, and, as a result, profit.

 At the same time, companies should not forget that, first of all, everything that is done in commerce is focused on people and making their lives easier.
-A brand that will approach its customers as carefully as possible will make the brand their favourite one.
-And following the retail trends 2020, which are formed according to human habits and behaviour, you have every chance to become a beloved brand.
+A brand that will approach its customers as carefully as possible will make the brand their favorite one.
+And following the retail trends of 2023, which are formed according to human habits and behavior, you have every chance to become a beloved brand.